Last updated: 16 July 2020

 With many businesses across the UK having to close to stem the spread of coronavirus, economic activity has fallen.
-Employees have been let go or furloughed until businesses can reopen again.
-According to the Department for Work and Pensions, there were almost 950,000 new claims for Universal Credit in the last two weeks of March.
-In April, the British Chamber of Commerce said more than 70% of private firms have furloughed staff.
+Employees have been let go, or furloughed, until businesses can reopen again.

-The FTSE 100, which tracks the performance of the 100 largest companies on the London Stock Exchange, dropped significantly in March, but trended higher throughout April.
+The FTSE 100, which tracks the performance of the 100 largest companies on the London Stock Exchange, dropped significantly in March, but trended higher throughout April, May and June.

 On 11 March 2020, the Bank of England (BoE) cut the Bank Rate to 0.1%.
 The Bank Rate is the rate at which the BoE lends to commercial banks, which then impacts the rates customers get when they borrow or save money.
 However, while the Bank Rate is influential, it’s not the only thing that determines the interest rate you may get from a bank.